jammycakes/badbehavior.net/README.md

     </modules>

-Note: if you already have handlers and modules defined in your web.config file, Bad Behavior should always be listed first.
+Note: if you already have handlers and modules defined in your web.config file, Bad Behavior should be listed first.

 Contributing
 ------------